 After the 2017 plan year concluded, we determined there was \$1,661,000 available in rate stabilization reserve to apply in 2019 rating.
 In June 2018, the HSB approved using the entire \$1,661,000 available to buy down 2019 active and early retiree premiums for City Plan and City Plan-Choice Not Available.
 This served to lower total premium rates by approximately 4% in 2019, versus if no rate stabilization reserves applied to 2019 City Plan rates.

-Further information on both items above is presented in the Appendix of this document.
+Further information on City Plan rate stabilization reserve history is presented in the Appendix of this document.

 City Plan Rate Stabilization Reserve Summary